TTLN Team

 Experience:

 Since completing her PGCE in 2005, Tracy has taught French, Spanish and Latin in two secondary schools.
 She has been a French subject lead and a Core Leader for Languages.
-She is currently the MFL Subject, Pedagogy and Assessment Lead for the Arthur Terry SCITT and the ATLP’s trust lead for Languages.
+She is currently the Languages Subject Pedagogy Lead for the Arthur Terry SCITT and the ATLP’s trust lead for Languages.
 As Trust lead, Tracy supports the ATLP’s 6 secondary Language heads of department to implement their innovative and comprehensive curriculum plans in in KS3, KS4 and KS5.
 Over the last five years, she has also been responsible for the design and resourcing of a KS2 ATLP French Curriculum which has included extensive CPD for non-specialist teachers.
 Much of her work as Trust Lead focuses on developing understanding of and implementing elements of the 2016 MFL pedagogy review.
 The impact of this work can be seen in healthy take-up of languages at GCSE level and beyond alongside the steadily improving outcomes at GCSE across secondary schools in the trust.

 Specific Areas of Interest:

-- Cognitive Science,
+- Cognitive Science

 - Developing Intrinsic Motivation for language learning

-- Finding ways to get young people actually SPEAKING different languages.
+- Finding ways to get young people actually SPEAKING different languages

 What was your initial motivation to learn another language?